 Canadian students are eligible to apply for aid from Canada while attending UWS.
 Students need to contact their province to identify the appropriate application to qualify for federal and/or provincial financial aid.
 Canadian students apply each year by completing an application online through the student financial assistance website of the home province or territory.
 Students can go to the Canadian government website to start the process of applying for aid available through their own province.
-Application forms must be submitted to the UWS office of financial aid by March 1 for priority processing.
+Students are encouraged to complete paperwork in a timely manner.
 In addition, some Canadian students elect to access a student line of credit from a Canadian bank.
 Some lending institutions offer loan funding specifically for chiropractic study.